calebchase/cytoscape.js-html-node/README.md

 Download the library:

-- via npm: `npm install cytoscape-cxtmenu`
+- via npm: `npm install cytoscape-html-node`
 - via direct download in the repository

 Import the library as appropriate for your project: